 In addition to isolating and trimming the clips, I also go through a process of normalizing the volume to even out any spots that are extremely loud or too quiet.
 When I started pulling and posting clips, I had a target peak amplitude of -1.5 dB for the entire clip; though, recently, I started using a target peak amplitude of -2.0 dB to reduce the effect of random and excessively loud moments from overpowering the listener.

-I try not to make too many major changes to make the audio quality of the clip, as I cannot control the actual content quality of the clip.
+I try not to make too many major changes to alter the audio quality of the clip, as I cannot control the actual content quality of the clip.
 Also, I don’t want the audio quality to worsen to make the audio jarring in any way.
 That said, I will fix clipping issues or bring up very, very quiet parts of the clip to emphasize things a little more.

 Once the clip is ready to be saved out, I will transcribe and/or describe what is going on in the clip and save those notes out to a text file.
 That will become the clip’s filename, be entered into the clip’s metadata, and will eventually be the clip’s display name on Marsupial Gurgle.